CodeTherapist/customizing-aspnetcore-book/manuscript/11-webhostbuilder.md

 > "How would I go about using user secrets to pass the password to `listenOptions.UseHttps(...)`?
 I can't fetch the configuration from within `Program.cs` no matter what I try.
 I've been Googling solutions for like a half hour so any help would be greatly appreciated."
 > [https://github.com/JuergenGutsch/blog/issues/110#issuecomment-441177441](https://github.com/JuergenGutsch/blog/issues/110#issuecomment-441177441)

-In this post I'm going to answer this question.
+In this chapter, I'm going to answer this question.

 ## WebHostBuilderContext